stepanenko/javascript-info/Eric Elliott/factory_vs_contructor.md

 ## What’s the Difference Between a Factory and a Constructor?

 Constructors force callers to use the `new` keyword.
 Factories don’t.
 That’s it, but that has some relevant side-effects.

 #### So what does the `new` keyword do?

 1. Instantiates a new instance object and binds `this` to it within the constructor.
-2. Binds `instance.__proto__` to Constructor.prototype.
+2. Binds `instance.__proto__` to `Constructor.prototype`.
 3. As a side-effect of 2, binds `instance.__proto__.constructor` to `Constructor`.
 4. Implicitly returns `this`, which refers to `instance`.